umlet/UnisonKindergarten/README.md

 * Between UCM and scratch files, or between `run`s and watch expressions, there's quite some codebase "state" to mentally handle; scripts are stupidly stateless.

-* Actually though, it's mainly for fun with the LEGO-aspect of stitching together command line tools; I find languages great that play nice with these olden ways.
+* Actually though, it's mainly for fun with the LEGO-aspect of stitching together command line tools; we find languages great that play nice with these olden ways.

+## Wishes!
+Please let us know about any issues with the tool -- and try to break it!

+(To the UCM developers -- we would still highly appreciate to be able to turn off ANSI color codes in the UCM, e.g., via honoring the NO_COLORS env variable, (they are a horror to parse); and any of `--no-unicode`, `--no-hints`, `--no-banner`, `--no-prompt`, `--no-linebreaks` or `--output-machine`.
+And as always, we'd like to put a good word in for our dear friend, the `cd` command in UCM.
+Thanks!)

 <br>